 Specific programmes are available to improve acne, dry skin, sun damaged skin, blotchy pigmentation & fine wrinkles.

 What does Lactic Acid do to the skin?

 Lactic Acid dissolves the “glue” that holds dead cells to the surface of the skin.
-It is this later of dead cells, which gives the complexion a rough, dull appearance with uneven pigmentation.
-This layer also clogs pores, giving the appearance of coarseness, open pores and a tendency to acne.
-When these dead cells are removed, the underlying layer of fresh new cells is exposed.
+It is this layer of dead cells, which gives the complexion a rough, dull appearance with uneven pigmentation.
+This layer also clogs pores, giving the appearance of coarseness, open pores and a tendency to produce acne.
+When these dead cells are removed, the underlying layer of fresh new skin is exposed.
 This layer has a smoother texture and a more even colour.
 Pores are refined and the tendency for acne reduced.
 Regular use of product containing Lactic Acid also appears to stimulate new cell growth so that the top layer of living cells actually becomes plumper, creating a tightening of the skin and a reduction in fine wrinkles and scars.

 What does the programme involve?

 There are several products containing active strengths of Lactic Acid which are currently available.
 They include cleansers, astringents, creams, lotions, gels and professional skin treatments.

 Much of the improvement in your skin will be achieved by regular daily usage of these products at home.
 The particular products most suitable for your skin type can be selected with the help of one of our staff members.
 We can create a long-term regime to keep your skin looking its best.